BJP eyes history, Cong tradition in high-stakes Himachal Pradesh poll on Saturday | Politics

 Political observers, meanwhile, said the last minute swing through door-to-door campaigns allowed on Friday could also count in the end-game.

-The EC has also set up its highest booth in Tashigang in Kaza in Spiti area of Lahaul Spiti district of the state at a height of 15,256 feet and would cater to 52 voters.
+The EC has also set up its highest booth in Tashigang, Kaza in Spiti area of Lahaul Spiti district at a height of 15,256 feet that would cater to 52 voters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)